MikoZ321/resat/README.md

 * Buzzer 2700Hz - buzzer, used to help locate the CanSat after landing
 * WS2812B (with 4 pixels) - LED strip, used to indicate the current mode of the CanSat

+### Ground Station
+The ground station will consist of a smaller custom-made PCB, which will receive the data transmitted from the onboard computer via LoRa, save it onto a SD card, host a web server to display it in real time, and indicate where the antenna should be pointed for best signal reception.

 ## Setup Process
 This project was coded in Arduino IDE using the esp32 board library by Espressif (for a step-by-step setup process consult the link https://dronebotworkshop.com/esp32-intro/)